needle-mirror/com.unity.live-capture/Documentation~/setup-network.md

-# Setting up your network and firewall
+# Setting up your network and firewall on Windows

+>**Note:** All instructions of this page apply to Windows only.

 To enable a proper connection of the Live Capture apps with the Unity Editor: